 - Tier One includes students in the general education setting whose needs are being met by the standard curriculum.
 Interventions provided are preventative and proactive.
 A guided reading group with the classroom teacher would be a Tier one intervention, as would be our OT RTI cycle in each Kindergarten class.
 The OTs provide strengthening exercises to the whole class over a number of weeks.

 - Tier Two is still for students in the general education setting, but includes more intensive small group interventions and strategies.
-Examples of Tier Two interventions include receiving AIS services from an intervention teacher or attended an extended day program.
+Examples of Tier Two interventions include receiving AIS services from an intervention teacher.

 - Tier Three includes more highly individualized instruction.
 If a child needs ongoing intervention, service providers and/or SETSS teachers might recommend more supports.

 English Language Learners (ELL)

 Melissa DiPinto is our ELL teacher.
 Melissa will assess new students early in the school year.
 Qualifying students receive small-group instruction as necessary.
 We emphasize coordination of ELL services with classroom curriculum.

 We have two full time guidance counselors at P.S.
 321, Ben Halioua and Jon Alvarez.
 The guidance counselors lead a number of groups for students at lunch time and other times and help to coordinate the peer mediation program.
 They also work with kids and parents in crisis on an emergency basis, and will do lessons in classes or help teachers plan as needed.
 In addition to working with students, Ben and Jon can help parents find low-cost or free outside counseling and a variety of other services as well.
 The guidance counselors also coordinate middle school articulation, a huge job.
 Ben and Jon’s offices are in Room 130.